Drive an iconic Knight Industries Two Thousand replica from Knight Rider on this fantastic track day!

 Dunsfold Park requires an additional £20 upgrade fee which is to be paid directly to the track when making a reservation.

-Lydden Hill and Castle Combe require an additional £25 upgrade fee which is to be paid directly to the track when making a reservation.
+Castle Combe requires an additional £25 upgrade fee which is to be paid directly to the track when making a reservation.

 Additional laps and passenger rides may be available as upgrades on the day (subject to availability) - these will start at £39.00 per car (3 laps).

 15th June 2018